 It’s highly suggested that you complete an acceptable pattern of internship and then attempt for GMC registration if you have time to do so.

-Please look here to find out more about acceptable pattern of internship and how it is related to full GMC registration, Internship & UKFPO
+Please look here to find out more about acceptable pattern of internship and how it is related to full GMC registration, GMC Approved Internship & UKFPO FOundation training.

-If you can’t at all, then you can try for foundation training under UKFPO (which is internship training for the UK graduates) which might be difficult for an IMG to get into.
+If you can’t at all, then you can try for foundation training under UKFPO (which is internship training for the UK graduates).
+It is difficult for an IMG to get into if they’ve not already got a settled visa status, which is why it’s recommended to complete an acceptable pattern outside of the UK if possible.

 Worked for 2-3 years after Internship

-Your entry into the system is also just as the same as a fresh graduate i.e. clearing the PLAB exams, getting the GMC registration and all, BUT you have an advantage as you’ve worked in your country under full registration (of your country).
-You can have the foundation competencies signed off from your supervising consultants who you may have worked under for continuous 3 months or more.
-This form will enable you to apply for training or standalone training (LAT) posts.
+Your entry into the system is also just like the same as a fresh graduate i.e. clearing the PLAB exams, getting the GMC registration and all, BUT you have an advantage as you’ve worked in your country under full registration (of your country).
+You can have the foundation competencies a.k.a Certificate of Readiness to enter Specialty Training (CREST) signed off from your supervising consultants who you may have worked under for continuous 3 months or more.
+This form will enable you to apply for training posts.

 To know more about foundation competencies please have a look here, Oriel alternative certificate of foundation competence.
 Read the guide and the documents in the resource bank carefully.

-Even though if your foundation competencies are accepted, it is highly recommended to start with a non-training job first or LAT, not directly apply for Core / Specialty Training (CT1/ST1).
+Even though if your foundation competencies are accepted, it is highly recommended to start with a non-training job first, not directly apply for Core / Specialty Training (CT1/ST1).
 An orientation to the UK health care system is necessary in order to progress better prior to commencement in the core/specialty training.

 Worked for a long time outside UK

 It can be a bit difficult to start from the bottom i.e. being a junior doctor again in your case.
-But, I suggest if you can do that, it will bear fruit later on and also your experience will reflect on your salary, so don’t worry about getting that underpaid.
+But, I suggest if you can do that, it will bear fruit later on.
+Also, your experience will reflect on your salary, so don’t worry about getting underpaid.

 PG Qualification Pathway

 That being said, the pathway can broaden for you a bit.
-You can take the PLAB > GMC registration > Non-training job pathway, also you can consider taking the MRCP/MRCS pathway.
+You can take the PLAB > GMC registration > Non-training job pathway, and you can also consider taking the MRCP/MRCS pathway.

 The membership and fellowship of royal colleges are approved postgraduate qualifications.
-And if you have any you won’t need to take PLAB for GMC registration.
-But other prerequisites still holds, like IELTS/OET or getting your PMQ verified by EPIC.
-Have a look here to know the GMC Approved Postgraduate Qualifications from UK as well as different countries.
+If you have one, you won’t need to take PLAB for GMC registration, but other prerequisites still hold, like IELTS/OET or getting your PMQ verified by EPIC.
+Have a look here to know the GMC approved postgraduate qualifications from UK as well as different countries.

-Look here further for details as to how to make an application for GMC registration with an approved post-grduate qualification.
+Look here further for details as to how to make an application for GMC registration with an approved post-graduate qualification.

 To understand the comparison between PLAB and MRCP, please have a look here in this post, PLAB vs MRCP vs USMLE